Jasmin2895/Jasmin2895/README.md

 - ⚡ Fun fact: ...
 -->

+Nominated for noonies 2020 award under the category of **Best Web Monetization Innovator**.
+Please support by [voting](https://noonies.tech/award/best-web-monetization-innovator) for me.

 I am currently working as a **Software Engineer at [upGrad](https://www.upgrad.com/)**.
 I enjoy learning new Tech and often breaks things a lot 😅
 I strongly believe that you will learn the most when you are trying to fix things 😁.

 Apart from this I also enjoy writing articles.
 You can find some of my writings on my [dev.to profile](https://dev.to/jasmin).